 - Volume.
 Bundling several videos usually earns a better per-unit rate — ask.

-On Plug the creator sets their rate and you see it up front.
-Your total is that rate plus a flat 8% platform fee, funded in escrow.
-Here's what a few common rates land at all-in:
+On Plug Pro the creator sets their rate and you see it up front.
+Your total is that rate — you pay the creator directly, with no platform fee stacked on top.

 How to get more for your budget